Stephen Dolgin: Life and work

 Dolgin has published numerous articles and presented numerous papers on pediatric surgical procedures and consequences, particularly in the areas of inflammatory bowel disease, neonatal surgery and ovarian pathology.
 He is on the editorial boards of The Journal of Pediatric Surgery, The Journal of Pediatric Surgery Case Reports and Pediatrics in Review.
 He received several awards for teaching from medical students and surgery residents at Schneider Children's Hospital and at Mount Sinai Hospital, New York City, where he served as chief of pediatric surgery from 1984, professor of surgery and of pediatrics and, in 2002–03, interim chief of surgery.
 In 2005 he became chief, division of pediatric surgery at Schneider Children's Hospital.
 This is now known as Cohen Children's Medical Center of New York.
 He was educated at Yale College, BA, and New York University Medical School, MD, where he was elected as a member of Alpha Omega Alpha.
 He completed a residency in general surgery at The Brigham and Women's Hospital, Boston, MA, in 1982, and a fellowship in pediatric surgery at Children's Memorial Hospital, Chicago, IL in 1984.
 He is a Diplomate of the American Board of Surgery, with certification in Pediatric Surgery and Surgical Critical Care.

 He is Professor of Surgery and Pediatrics at the Zucker School of Medicine at Hofstra/Northwell.
 In September 2016 he became Chief of Pediatric Surgery at Lenox Hill Hospital in Manattan.
 In January 2018 he became Chief of Pediatric Surgery at Northern Westchester Hospital in Mt.Kisco.
 In the spring of 2019 he returns to Cohen Children’s Medical Center as a consultant.
+In 2024 he obtained an MPH in health care policy and management at CUNY-SPH.